abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Logic as a category](../05_logic/logic_curry_category.svg)

-Categories that adhere to these criteria are called *cartesian closed categories*.
+Categories that adhere to these criteria are called *bicartesian closed categories*.
 To describe them here directly, but instead we would start with a similar but simpler structures that we already examined --- orders.

 **Task 5:** There is a special types of programming languages called "proof assistants" that help you verify logical proofs.
 Install a proof assistant and try to see how it works.
 I recommend the Coq Tutorial by Mike Nahas for Coq/Roql, the Natural Numbers Game for Lean or the HoTT Game for Agda.